This analysis looks at the difference between ‘Affordable Rent’ and traditional council and housing association rent levels (social rent).

-Responding to the Prime Minister’s speech on planning and housing, Campbell Robb, chief executive of the independent Joseph Rowntree Foundation (JRF), said:
+Responding to the British Social Attitudes survey published by NatCen, Campbell Robb, chief executive of the independent Joseph Rowntree Foundation (JRF), said:

 It’s unacceptable that so many people in our country are locked out of the opportunity to reach a decent standard of living, says Ilona Haslewood.